cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/creatures/magic.md

   "effect": "shallow_pit", // effects are coded in C++.
 A list will be provided below of possible effects that have been coded.
   "effect_str": "template", // special. see below
   "extra_effects": [{ "id": "fireball", "hit_self": false, "max_level": 3 }], // this allows you to cast multiple spells with only one spell
+  "melee_dam": ["cut", "elemental"], // the melee damage of these listed types will be added to spell damage.
+Supports standard damage type strings and also the categories of 'physical' and 'elemental' for convenience
   "affected_body_parts": [
     "HEAD",
     "TORSO",